tenable/cloud-security-training/lab-aws-poc-deploy-aws-imds-packet-analyzer/README.md

-# Lab: Remote Deploy POC of aws-imds-packet-analyzer
+# Lab: Deploy and Test POC of aws-imds-packet-analyzer

 ## TL;DR